gcatbiobank/GCAT_panel/3_merge_samples/indels/outputs/chr_10/Readme.md

-Here will write the outputs of merge_sample_indels.R script
+Here the merge_samples_indels.R script will write the outputs.